MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-overview.md

 This guide provides the following content:

-1. **Integrate Windows security Center with Microsoft Edge for Business** - Enhance the overall security posture of your organization by using the secure enterprise browser to integrate with the Windows Security Center.
+1. **Microsoft Entra conditional access with Microsoft Edge for Business** - Create an Entra conditional access policy and Intune app protection policy for browsing on Android, iOS and Windows.
 2. **App protection policies for Microsoft Edge for Business** - Ensure secure access and usage of enterprise applications when implementing an app protection policy for Windows.
-3. **Microsoft Entra conditional access with Microsoft Edge for Business** - Create an app protection policy for mobile devices, which is crucial in an era where mobile devices are extensively used for business purposes.
-4. **Microsoft Edge for Business end user experience** - Understand how security measures impact user interaction for Microsoft Edge for Business.
-5. **Microsoft Edge for Business mobile** - Create a conditional access policy to control who or what can access your business data under specific conditions.
+3. **Integrate Windows Security Center with Microsoft Edge for Business** - Enhance the overall security posture of your organization by using the secure enterprise browser to integrate with the Windows Security Center.
-6. **App configuration policies for Microsoft Edge for Business** - Understand Microsoft Edge for Business and Microsoft Application Management can be used to protect your organization from various cyber threats.
+4. **App configuration policies for Microsoft Edge for Business** - Understand Microsoft Edge for Business and Microsoft Application Management can be used to protect your organization from various cyber threats.
+5. **Microsoft Edge for Business end user experience** - Understand how security measures impact user interaction for Microsoft Edge for Business.

 For more information about Microsoft Edge Security content, see [Microsoft Edge for Business: AI and protection in one secure enterprise browser](https://aka.ms/EdgeSecuritywhitepaper).